 The idea of the land bank committee in Delta State is a very lofty one with the way it is being implemented.
 The purpose is to collate all available parcels of land as a basis for agricultural planning.
 This idea is also being implemented in the remaining two states but under different nomenclatures and arrangements.
 Many land speculators have used their connections with the politicians and governors to get large parcels of land allocated to them backed up by certificates of occupancy for more than ten years without any agricultural development on such land.
-These corrupt tendencies can be found across the three states (Edo, Delta, and Ondo) and are being addressed by successive governments by revoking such occupancy rights.
-The new twist in Delta State and Edo State is that their governments acquire the land, clear it, and give it out to smallholder farmers in the neighborhood or young school leavers.
+These corrupt tendencies can be found across the three states and is being addressed by successive governments through the revocation of such rights of occupancy.
+The new twist in Edo and Delta States is that government acquires the land, clears it, and gives it out to smallholder farmers in the neighborhood or young school leavers.
 There are three noticeable pitfalls.
 First, the communities resist the idea of bringing beneficiaries from outside their communities.
 Second, the allocation is usually done in a partisan manner such that only members of the ruling party within the state corner such allocations.
 Third, the majority of the young school leavers allocated such land collect the inputs, sell them off at a discount and return to the cities.
 This was reported in Delta State as prevalent.
-The screening process needs to be more thorough to ensure that only passionate prospective farmers get into such schemes.
+The process of screening needs to be more thorough to ensure that only passionate prospective farmers get into such schemes.